SenseLogic/SPARK/README.md

 ### Autonomy and maintainability

-The PHP framework has no external dependencies, and doesn't actually require any of the build tools, whose goal is just to enhance the developer productivity and comfort.
+The PHP framework has no external dependencies, and can be used without any of the the build tools.

 ### Readability and conciseness